 Little Manitou Falls

-Since we are already in Superior, we might as well see Big Manitou Falls counterpart, Little Manitou Falls on our Wisconsin waterfall road trip.
+Since we are already in Superior, we might as well see Big Manitou Falls counterpart, Little Manitou Falls on our northern Wisconsin waterfall road trip.

 While still very respected in the realm of waterfalls, Little Manitou Falls drops only a mere 30 feet compared to its brother's 135 feet.
 These falls however are split creating a very scenic and noteworthy display in the park.